bosnet/isaac-consensus-protocol/examples/cases/fault-tolerance/README.md

 {"action":"change-state","created":1519990383.1888058,"logger":"consensus","node":"n4","state":{"after":"INIT","before":"INIT"},"validators":["n4","n0","n1","n2","n3"]}
 ```

-* filtered the `save-message` actions
+* filter the `save-message` actions
 ```json

 ```

-The quorum is not satisfied with `Fault Tolerance`.
-So The state of all nodes maintained `INIT`.
+This quorum is does not satisfy `Fault Tolerance`.
+The state of all nodes are left as the `INIT` state.

 ## Seven Validators Two Faulty Nodes: `fault-tolerance-q1-n7-f2.yml`

+Substitute the `<DESIGN_FILE>.yml` to `fault-tolerance-q1-n7-f2.yml` in the above example

-* the important metric messages in all nodes
+* filter important metric messages in all nodes
 ```sh
 $ for i in $(seq 0 7)
 do